croots/pymdtranslator/README.md

 }
 ```

-Create another folder called `.keys` containing your OpenAPI key.
+Create another file called `.keys` containing your OpenAPI key.
 Don't do the translation in the same folder as where you're hosting your website or you'll leak your API key.

 ```
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx